Sulu Archipelago: 1405–1844: Sulu Sultanate and Spanish East Indies

 The Joloanos resolved to resist Spanish intrusions.
 In response to attacks, Joloanos raided Spanish settlements and reducciones.
 In 1593, the first permanent Roman Catholic mission was established on the Zamboanga Peninsula, and three years later, the Spanish Army launched another attack on Jolo, which was repelled by the army of Rajah Bongsu.
 In November 1593, the Spanish Empire sent Juan Ronquillo to Tampakan to thwart the slave raiders.
 The following year, the Spanish Army troops relocated to Caldera Bay (Recodo), Mindanao.
 In 1598, another expedition was launched against Jolo, but was repelled by the Joloanos.
-In late 1600, Captain Juan Gallinato with a group of about 200 Spanish soldiers attacked Jolo but were unsuccessful.
+In the late 1600s, Captain Juan Gallinato, with a group of about 200 Spanish soldiers, attacked Jolo but was unsuccessful.
 By 1601, after three months of heavy fighting, the Spanish troops retreated.
-In 1628, a larger raiding force of about 200 Spanish army officers and 1,600 soldiers was organised to attack Jolo to defeat the Moslem slave raiders and traders, but the Spanish again failed to take Jolo.
-Again on 17 March 1630, a large Spanish force of 2,500 soldiers attacked Jolo but to no avail.
-When its commander Lorenzo de Olazo was wounded, the Spaniards retreated.
+In 1628, a larger raiding force of about 200 Spanish army officers and 1,600 soldiers was organised to attack Jolo to defeat Muslim slave raiders and traders, but the Spanish again failed to take Jolo.
+A large Spanish force of 2500 soldiers attacked Jolo again on 17 March 1630, to no avail.
+When its commander, Lorenzo de Olazo, was wounded, the Spaniards retreated.

 The Sultanate of Sulu range in 1636 with the arrival of Spain.

 On 4 January 1638, Governor Sebastián Hurtado de Corcuera led a naval and military expedition of about 80 ships and 2,000 troops to attack Jolo, but Sultan Wasit put up stiff resistance.
-However, Sultan Wasit's kuta army suffered a serious epidemic of tropical disease and he and his chieftains sought refuge in the Dungun area of Tawi-Tawi.
+However, Sultan Wasit's kuta army suffered a serious epidemic, and he and his chieftains sought refuge in the Dungun area of Tawi-Tawi.
 The Spanish Army easily occupied Jolo, and a small garrison was left there to control the area.
 The garrison was withered away by frequent raids launched by Sultan Wasit, and by 1645, this garrison had been wasted away.
 This was the first time that Jolo had been occupied by the Spaniards for an appreciable length of time.
 From 1663 to 1718, an interregnum of peace occurred because the Spanish troops were ordered to abandon the Zamboanga Peninsula, and forts south of that—and regroup in Manila to prepare for the impending attack of Koxinga—which never happened.